bendash/powermailext/Readme.md

 # Powermail Ext #

-This Extension was developed to add some functionality powermail currently does not deliver.
+This Extension was developed to add some functionality powermail.

 ## What does it do? ##